FangpingWan/NeoDTI/README.md

 To reproduce our results:
 1. Unzip data.zip in ./data.
 2. Run <code>NeoDTI_cv.py</code> to reproduce the cross validation results of NeoDTI.
 Options are:
-`-d:The embedding dimension d, default: 1024"`
-`-d:The embedding dimension d, default: 1024"`
+`-d: The embedding dimension d, default: 1024.`
+`-n: Global norm to be clipped, default: 1.`
+`-k: The dimension of project matrices, default: 512.`
+`-r: Positive and negative.
+Two choices: ten and all, the former one sets the positive:negative = 1:10, the latter one considers all unknown DTIs as negative examples.
+Default: ten.`
+`-t: Test scenario.
+The DTI matrix to be tested.
+Choices are: o, mat_drug_protein.txt will be tested; homo, mat_drug_protein_homo_protein_drug.txt will be tested; drug, mat_drug_protein_drug.txt will be tested; disease, mat_drug_protein_disease.txt will be tested; sideeffect, mat_drug_protein_sideeffect.txt will be tested; unique, mat_drug_protein_drug_unique.txt will be tested.
+Default: o.`
 3. Run <code>NeoDTI_cv_with_aff.py</code> to reproduce the cross validation results of NeoDTI with additional compound-protein binding affinity data.
+Options are:
+`-d: The embedding dimension d, default: 1024.`
+`-n: Global norm to be clipped, default: 1.`
+`-k: The dimension of project matrices, default: 512.`

 # Data description
 * drug.txt: list of drug names.